zama-ai/hpu_fpga/docs/dop.md

 In FHE, noise is used to hide the message.
 The noise grows with the number of successive operations.
 Therefore, there is a limit number of operations that can be done on the ciphertext before the need of cleaning the noise with a bootstrap.
 If this bootstrap is not done, the message could be altered by the noise with an additional operation.
 In TFHE the bootstrap is affordable and can be done regularly.
 See [Zama's blogpost](https://www.zama.ai/post/tfhe-deep-dive-part-1) for more information.

 > [!NOTE]
-> In TFHE, programmable bootstraping is used.
+> In TFHE, Programmable BootStrap (or PBS) is used.
 This means that while cleaning the noise, a 2^*p*-input LUT can be applied to the message at the same time.

 ## Syntax